U-boat-successes against aircraft

 British Liberator Mk.V BZ764 (RAF Sqdn 120/B, pilot F/L Harold F. Kerrigan, RCAF)

-The aircraft located U-737 with radar west of the Lofoten Islands, and despite AA hits causing a fire in the starboard outer engine, dropped six depth charges that detonated as close as 10 meters to the U-boat as it dived, forcing it to resurface immediately.
+The aircraft located U-737 with radar west of the Lofoten Islands, and despite AA hits causing a fire in the starboard outer engine, dropped six depth charges that detonated as close as 10m (33ft) to the U-boat as it dived, forcing it to resurface immediately.
 The Liberator attacked again, but sustained more flak damage - one round hit the nose, wounding both navigators and disabling the bomb sight and release gear, so that no more depth charges could be dropped.
 The aircrew managed to put out the fire and jettisoned the remaining depth charges.
-One of the wounded navigators guided the aircraft to Skitten, Scotland, where the it made a belly landing on two engines and was later written off.The pilot was later awarded the DSO and the navigator the DFC for their actions.
-The damage forced U-737 to abort to Narvik.
+One of the wounded navigators guided the aircraft to Skitten, Scotland, where it made a belly landing on two engines, and was later written off.The pilot was awarded the DSO and the navigator the DFC for their actions.
+The damage forced U-737 to return to Narvik.

 |U-763||4 Feb 1944||Aircraft attack, aircraft shot down: |

-The aircraft was shot down by the inbound U-76, with the loss of all 7 crew.
-The depth charges dropped did no damage.
+The aircraft was shot down with the loss of all seven aircrew.
+Depth charges that were dropped did no damage.

 |U-763||5 Feb 1944||Aircraft attack, aircraft shot down: |

-22.05 hrs, Bay of Biscay, west of Bordeaux: the inbound boat scored repeated AA hits on the Halifax during its first attack run, and it crashed, killing the crew of 8.
+22.05 hrs, Bay of Biscay, west of Bordeaux, inbound: repeated AA hits were scored on the Halifax during its first attack run, and it crashed, killing the crew of eight.

 |U-764||27 Nov 1943||Aircraft attack, aircraft shot down: |

-At 21.22 hours the boat was attacked by the Leigh Light equipped Wellington based on the Azores, escorting the combined convoy SL-140/MKS-31.
-The aircraft made a strafing run and was hit by AA fire in a second attack.
-Its subsequent crash was witnessed by U-262 and U-238 which picked up the two survivors F/S Nicolas J. Martin and Sgt Thomas B. Semple as prisoners, the other five crewmen were lost.
-Semple was the radio operator and later convinced the Germans during his interrogation that the Allied aircraft were able to passively locate the U-boats by homing in on the radar detection devices.
-This deception led to the order to turn off the Naxos devices.
+2122hrs, about 380 miles west of Lisbon: While escorting combined convoys SL-140/MKS-31 from its base on the Azores, the Wellington made a Leigh Light attack and was hit by flak after making an initial strafing run.
+Its subsequent crash was witnessed by U-262 and U-238 which picked up two survivors (air gunners F/S Nicolas J. Martin and Sgt Thomas B. Semple).
+The other four aircrew were lost.
+Sgt Semple was the wireless operator and later convinced the Germans during his interrogation that Allied aircraft were able to passively locate U-boats by homing in on their radar detection devices.
+This deception led to the order to U-boats to turn off their Naxos detectors.

 |U-766||14 Aug 1944|

-A Canadian Wellington aircraft (Sqdn 407/E) was shot down on the Brest - La Pallice route.
+A Canadian Wellington (Sqdn 407/E) was shot down on the Brest - La Pallice route.

 |U-771||26 Jun 1944|